 Offering a bird feeding station filled with Black-Oil Sunflower Seed, nyjer seed, suet, and peanuts will draw more birds than a single feeder with one type of seed.

-You can find more information on our types of bird seed page.
+You can find more information on our types of bird seed page which has an chart to make it easy.

 Given a choice, it isn't difficult to see where the birds will be feeding.
 By using the term neighbors, I don't mean next door.